California Critical Thinking Skills Test (CCTST)

-Insight Assessment clients depend on the comprehensive data and analysis in a CCTST report to provide the insights needed to achieve their assessment goals.
+Insight Assessment clients depend on the comprehensive data and analysis in CCTST reports to provide the insights needed to achieve their assessment goals.

 Clients are currently using individual data for professional development, student or intern placement, hiring, advising, competency training.

 Group data is being used for new cohort assessment, outcomes assessment, demonstrating the quality of an educational or training program, demonstrating group proficiency, staff development, admissions and more.

 Clients can customize their results package with additional analyses, graphics and interpretative text discussing your scores in relationship to your particular goals and objectives.
 For further information, see Insight Assessment Reports and Analytics